rickgode/Windows-RotorHazard-Install/README.md

 **You're FINISHED now START the RotorHazard Server**

 1. Double click on the RotorHazard icon you created earlier
+2. Have all the **FUNS**

 **Update an existing RotorHazard server on Windows:**

 1. From the RotorHazard Releases page on github, download the "Source code (zip)" file.  https://github.com/RotorHazard/RotorHazard/releases
 2. Unzip the downloaded file into the RotorHazard directory (aka folder) on the computer, overwriting the existing version.
 I suggest C:\Users\{username}\
-3. Using the command prompt, navigate to the topmost RotorHazard directory.
+3. Open up windows file explorer and navigate to where you unzipped the RotorHazard server I suggest C:\Users\\{username}\RotorHazard\ directory then click in the address bar and type “cmd” it will open a command prompt in the correct directory.
 4. Activate the Python virtual environment 'venv'
 ```
 python -m venv venv